 International students are also strongly advised to review the Student Advice and Engagement Team's information on travelling during your studies.

 You should always check to see if you need a visa for the country you are travelling to and review visa application instructions carefully.
 UKCISA provides guidance on Schengen visas for travel in Europe.

 You can also find further information on the UK Council for International Student Affairs website.
-You will need a letter from LSE, so be sure to plan ahead and request it in advance, because the Student Services Centre operates reduced opening hours in December and is closed for the Christmas closure.
+You will need a letter from LSE, so be sure to plan ahead and request it in advance, because the Student Services Centre (SSC) operates reduced opening hours in holiday periods - find out more about SSC opening times.

 Keep your passport and visa safe

 If you have a Biometric Residence Permit (BRP), this is your visa and you will need to carry it with you while you travel to prove your entitlement to return to the UK.
 Store it safely and don’t risk travelling without it.

 If your passport/visa is lost or stolen whilst travelling, please read the information online and contact the Student Advice and Engagement Team for advice if required.

 Don’t forget to arrange travel insurance as your NHS cover will not apply outside the UK.
 You should be careful to choose insurance which is suitable for international students.
 If it is only suitable for permanent UK residents, you will not be able to make a claim if anything happens.

 For information about visa advice drop-in sessions and live chat, please see the visa advice FAQs webpage.
 Please note that this service will be closed over the bank holidays and some holiday periods.
 Emails will not be monitored during these times.

 In case of emergency while travelling, please contact your Embassy in the country you are travelling in.
 You can also contact the following organisations: